rundeck/docs/docs/manual/project-settings.md

 Take advantage of the node enhancers that Rundeck offers by adding them to your nodes.
 See [Node Enhancers](/manual/node-enhancers.md) for more details.

 ## Access Control
-Control access to the project with [ACL Policy GUI](/administration/security/acl-policy-editor.html) (Enterprise) or [Access Control Policy](/administration/security/authorization.html) files.
+Control access to the project with [ACL Policy GUI](/administration/security/acl-policy-editor.html) (Commercial) or [Access Control Policy](/administration/security/authorization.html) files.

 ## Edit Readme...
 A project ReadMe can provide some important context for a Project.
 The content can be formatted using Markdown and can displayed on the Project's home page and as part of the Project Listing.